Super Mario All-Stars

 Like in the original Super Mario Bros.
 3, two enemies remain unused in the remake.

-A gold version of the Cheep-Cheep enemy.
+A yellow version of the Cheep-Cheep enemy.
 These only appear in the seventh unused level, and always come in groups of three.
 They swim faster than normal Cheep-Cheeps, in a wave-like motion.

 A faster green version of the Para-Beetle enemy.
-These enemies only appear in the ninth and tenth unused levels.
-They can only be generated by the otherwise unused Para-Beetle spawner.
+These enemies only appear in the ninth and tenth unused levels, and can only be generated by the also-unused Green Para-Beetle spawner.

 Unused Text